This page deals with the interior lighting wiring common to all cars. A special page will be devoted to the driver car

 I have experimented rigid connectors made with printed circuit board.
 It is very long to make, unless you have a digital control machining table!
 In addition to the ridiculous cost price, the only advantage over commercial electric couplings (Viessmann in particular) is that I was able to reduce the distance between NEM boxes from 15 to 14 mm without any problem of derailment, even on very tight curves.
 That said, the wiring is the same.
 A page is being prepared to describe these connectors.

 So, the wires of the couplings, shortened if necessary (a length of 40 mm is sufficient), are passed through the wire guide.
 They are then soldered to the rigid wires of the chassis and, if necessary, to the tinned end of the holding bar.
 The soldering must be done into the “bean” so as not to protrude too much under the chassis.
 Be careful not to melt the plastic!
 The bar in excess can then be cut off.

 Before reassembling the body, it is prudent to do a test.
 I do it initially with direct current, with a variable laboratory power supply.
 I set the current limit to a low value (e.g. 20 mA, the actual current should not exceed 13 mA).
 Then I connect the circuit, and I raise the voltage from 8 V. The strips light up from 9 V. The maximum voltage is around 14 V.

 Note: the decoder used is a Lenz LF101XF, whose maximum current per output is 200 mA.
-Even taking into account cab lighting and lanterns, you could feed a good fifteen cars!
+Even taking into account cab lighting and lamps, you could feed a good fifteen cars!
 There will be no difficulty in illuminating the six to eight cars that constitute a real train set.

 To be continued (driver car)…